 As you imply, carbonated drinks take many forms.
+And that’s why my answer to your question is: it depends.

 You can get some expensive bubbly waters from deep down in the earth in France for beaucoup bucks, or make some at home for much less.